HeveraletLaidCenx/inochi2d-docs/docs/source/creator/video-export/ffmpeg.rst

 --------------------------
 FFMPEG can be installed on macOS through homebrew, which you can install here https://brew.sh/

-Once brew is setup you can run the following command to install ffmpeg to your system.
+Once brew is set up you can run the following command to install ffmpeg to your system.

 .. code-block::
     :linenos: